 Hornsey Town Hall was designed by Reginald Uren and built in 1935.
 It is notable as one of the earliest modernist, continental-inspired Town Halls built in inter-war England.
 From 1965, following the abolition of Hornsey Borough Council, the Town Hall remained home to only a few of Haringey Council’s technical services, with the Assembly Hall closed in 1987.
 By 2004 the building as a whole was essentially redundant.

 The building is currently on Historic England’s ‘Heritage at Risk’ register, with the condition of the building considered as 'poor'.

-We are committed to investing around £29m directly into restoring, refurbishing and enhancing the Town Hall building, Broadway Annexe and the public realm.
-This will not only remove the Town Hall from the at risk register, it will allow it to be fully re-opened safely and securely, to create a focal point at the heart of Crouch End for the local community.
+This investment will remove the Town Hall from the 'at risk' register as well as allowing it to be fully re-opened safely and securely, creating a focal point at the heart of Crouch End for the local community.

 The proposals feature a new hotel, arts centre, café and flexible community and events spaces for all to enjoy with guaranteed community use.